lifaon74/path/README.md

   /**
-   * Following functions iterates of the segments of this Path */
+   * Following functions iterates over the segments of this Path */

   every(callback: (this: this, value: string, index: number) => unknown): boolean;